 According to the Center for Disease Control (CDC), less than 1% of people who are infected will develop a serious neurologic illness such as encephalitis or meningitis – inflammation of the brain or surrounding tissues.

 The symptoms of neurologic illness can include headache, high fever, neck stiffness, disorientation, coma, tremors, seizures, or paralysis.
 About 10% of people who develop neurologic infection due to West Nile virus die.

-So now that we are aware of a mosquito’s threat, how do we protect ourselves from them?
+Now that we are aware of a mosquito’s threat, how do we protect ourselves?
 The best way to avoid any of these diseases is to avoid mosquito bites.

 The most direct approach may be the use of a mosquito repellent—and Americans have more options than ever.
 The CDC recommends four active ingredients in effective repellents: DEET (diethylmetatoluamide), picaridin, IR3535 and oil of lemon eucalyptus.